 -

-Shoulder Issues: Many people experience aches or strain in the shoulder, often due to a condition called hemiplegic shoulder syndrome.
-This happens when the muscles around the joint weaken or become paralyzed, causing instability and irritation.
+- Shoulder Concerns: Many experience aches or strain in that upper joint area, often linked with a condition known as hemiplegic shoulder syndrome.
+It arises when muscles surrounding the joint lose strength or become inactive, leading to imbalance and irritation.

 Why Do These Ongoing Feelings Show Up After This Condition?